Home TECH SECTION Hydor Bravo: Review of the biological waterfall hanging Filter

 Waterfall Filter Bravo Video

 As usual, we start our review with our video of the hanging waterfall filter, where you can see the unboxing of both the Bravo 200 and Bravo 300 models and an explanation of the filter itself.
-The video is in italian, but you can choose subtitles and then chnage them to english.
+The video is dubbed in English, I hope you like it!
+And you can add subtitles too.

 Technical Specifications for the Bravo Filter